‘Five years, stuck on my eyes’: An Australian woman’s harrowing ‘historical’ abuse

 Brandon develops a habit of walking through the lounge room, to and from his work area, swigging a flagon of cheap white.
-Despite making good suggestions for cover versions and giving the group a couple of favourable mentions in the music press, his assessment of our prospects – for my ears only, predictably – is, ‘Give up – you’re never gunna get anywhere.’
+Even though he makes good suggestions for cover versions and giving the group a couple of favourable mentions in the music press, his assessment of our prospects – for my ears only, predictably – is, ‘Give up – you’re never gunna get anywhere.’
 The only time he’s relatively calm and comfy is when we’re alone at home.
 I keep trying to hide my unhappiness from the outside world by devoting myself to the band, my uni job, freelance art, friendships and family connections.
 This guy is high maintenance.
 ‘Pretend you’re happy when you’re blue!’ sang Gerry and The Pacemakers.
 ‘Surrender; surrender, but don’t give yourself away!’ sing Cheap Trick.

 For RAM or Adelaide magazine Roadrunner – I can’t remember which one; Brandon co-founded Roadrunner – I write an article about the history of jukeboxes.
 For Roadrunner, I write and illustrate a double-page 1970s-music retrospective I call ‘My Not So Brilliant Decade’.
 I mention Brandon towards the end of it so he gets to believe he’s my indispensable mentor who needs to breathe down my neck so I do a decent job of whatever I’m writing about.
 I’ve started to fear him because of his mood swings and increasingly weird behaviour.
 By way of example, when a random young woman walks past our side gate one day, he exclaims, ‘Oh!
 What’s Laurel doing here?!
 I don’t want to see her!’
 Laurel was a girlfriend of his in Adelaide.
 ‘What?!’
 I respond, knowing that seeing the young woman as Laurel is all in his head.